The Special Ed Advocate newsletter

 leaving the office.
 Buy

-the training program CDs and get a discount when you purchase
+the training program download and get a discount when you purchase

 the books in bulk.
 Train your entire office without the time,

 inconvenience and expense of travel.
-Your staff with thank you!
+Your staff will thank you!

 Parent Training, Support and Study Groups: Use Wrightslaw

 training programs during parent support and study groups.
 The

 content of the program is divided in topical areas.
 You can